Medically reviewed by Drugs.com. Last updated on Dec 16, 2022.

-A pilonidal (pie-low-NIE-dul) cyst is an abnormal pocket in the skin that usually contains hair and skin debris.
-A pilonidal cyst is almost always located near the tailbone at the top of the cleft of the buttocks.
+A pilonidal (pie-low-NIE-dul) cyst is an unusual pocket in the skin that usually contains hair and skin debris.
+The cyst is almost always near the tailbone at the top of the buttocks.

 Pilonidal cysts usually occur when hair punctures the skin and then becomes embedded.
-If a pilonidal cyst becomes infected, the resulting abscess is often extremely painful.
-The cyst can be drained through a small incision or removed surgically.
+If a pilonidal cyst becomes infected, it can be very painful.
+The cyst can be drained through a small cut in the skin.
+Sometimes, surgery is needed.

-Pilonidal cysts most commonly occur in young men, and the problem has a tendency to recur.
-People who sit for prolonged periods of time, such as truck drivers, are at higher risk of developing a pilonidal cyst.
+Pilonidal cysts are most common in young adult males, and the problem tends to recur.
+People who sit for long periods of time are at higher risk of developing pilonidal cysts.

-A pilonidal cyst is an abnormal pocket in the skin that usually contains hair and skin debris.
-A pilonidal cyst is almost always located near the tailbone at the top of the cleft of the buttocks.
+A pilonidal cyst is an unusual pocket in the skin that usually contains hair and skin debris.
+A pilonidal cyst is almost always near the tailbone at the top of the buttocks.